rajat-sr/emoji-picker-project-skeleton/README.md

 ##### 3. Redux Action
 I added a new Redux action `togglePicker` to open or close the pop-up based on `displayPicker` variable in Redux store. <br/>
 I chose to implement this functionality using Redux and not using local state.
 This is because the action of closing the pop-up can be performed from more than one component.
 In current implementation, the pop-up can be closed from two components - by clicking the `CLICK ME` button and whenever an emoji is *selected*.
 We can add more ways of opening/closing the pop-up such as pressing a specific key combination or clicking outside the pop-up when it is open.

-#### Extra Features Implemented
-* [ ] Emoji Search
-* [x] tooltips w/ names
-* [ ] non-unicode emoji (ie. images, emoji packs, etc)
-* [ ] emoji skintone implementation

-#### Challenges
-Implementing a basic emoji picker was not hard and the parts that I found challenging while creating this project were
-* Figuring out a new library (`react-tether`) in a short time.
-* Styling the emoji picker pop-up component.

-#### Trade-offs
-* Displaying emoji name inside the `EmojiPicker` component instead of in a mouse tooltip box, on mouse hover.
-* Did not implement other extra features because of time constraint.